2023 St. Francis Brooklyn Terriers men's volleyball team

-The 2023 St. Francis Brooklyn Terriers men's volleyball team represents Saint Francis College in the 2023 NCAA Division I & II men's volleyball season.
-The Terriers, led by first year head coach Justin Beaumont, play their home games at Generoso Pope Athletic Complex.
-The Terriers compete as a member of the newly created Northeast Conference men's volleyball conference.
+The 2023 St. Francis Brooklyn Terriers men's volleyball team represented St. Francis College (SFC) in the 2023 NCAA Division I & II men's volleyball season.
+The Terriers, led by first-year head coach Justin Beaumont, played their home games at Generoso Pope Athletic Complex.
+The Terriers competed as a member of the newly created Northeast Conference men's volleyball conference.
 The Terriers were picked to finish second in the NEC pre-season poll.

+This was the final season for SFC men's volleyball, and for SFC athletics as a whole.
+During the season, the college announced it would shut down its athletic program at the end of the 2022–23 school year.